Ezer015/pickacg/docs/README_EN.md

 ## 📄 License

-This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](../LICENSE) file for details.
+This project is released under the [GNU AGPL v3.0](../LICENSE) open source license.

 ## 🙏 Acknowledgments